 Value this term

-Our value we are looking at this term is Perseverance.
+Our value we are looking at this term is Thankfulness

-• How can we show perseverance in school?
+- How can we encourage children to show gratitude in practical ways?

 We have a Home school Values resource that gives parents more information about the value for the term, some stories to share, puzzles and an idea for a craft activity to bring back into school.